AyushhPatell/Personal-Website/README.txt

-README

 References and Citations
-BONUS: FREE HOSTING is done using GitHub.io
+BONUS: FREE HOSTING of Website :

-It is Hosted on :
+It is Hosted on : https://ayushhpatell.github.io/Assignment3/

 _____________________________________________________________________________________________________________________________________________________________________________________________
 The given below websites were used for creating wireframes -